Luca Bellisomo: Youth and college

-In Australia, Bellisomo was student at The Cathedral School of St Anne & St James in the Australian town of Townsville, Queensland, and went on to play for the Queensland Academy of Sport, the Queensland U-17 state team, and the North Queensland schoolboys side.
+In Australia, Bellisomo was student at The Cathedral School of St Anne & St James in the Australian city of Townsville, Queensland, and went on to play for the Queensland Academy of Sport, the Queensland U-17 state team, and the North Queensland schoolboys side.
 He also played on a couple of senior men’s soccer teams, notably the Brisbane Wolves in the Queensland Soccer Federation XXXX League.

 He returned to Canada in 2004 and played four years of college soccer at Simon Fraser University, where he was named an NAIA Third Team All-American in his third year and First Team All American in his final year.
 He subsequently joined the Vancouver Whitecaps youth academy, Vancouver Whitecaps Residency, and played for the team in the USL Premier Development League in 2008.

 Professional

 Bellisomo was called up to the senior Vancouver Whitecaps side on 18 August 2008 and played 11 games in the USL First Division.
 He was signed to a full professional contract by the Whitecaps in February, 2009 and continued to play for the senior team in 2010.

 Bellisomo moved to Finland in 2011 when he signed for Veikkausliiga club IFK Mariehamn.
 He made his debut for Mariehamn on 18 January 2011 in a 4–0 victory over FC Haka in the Finnish League Cup.